This is an abbreviated "founders manual" for running the company. As part of our value of being transparent, it's open to the world.

 How much was accomplished week-to-week.
 Weekly meetings should indicate a diverse set of accomplished tasks, not just what was set forth, but a bunch of other things thought of in the process.
 If weekly meetings feel like the previous week's conversation never happened, or if tasks are often the same as the previous week, that is a clear trajectory toward failure.
 Speed is more valuable than money.

 How breakage is handled by founders.
 Successful founders see breakage and are not depressed by it.
-Failure from founders occur when they remain in denial about it, or do not feel a sense of urgency.
+Failure from founders occurs when they remain in denial about it, or do not feel a sense of urgency.

 Taking a long time to launch is a big predictor of failure.
 Taking a long time to launch crosses over very easily into never launching, or launching a product out-of-touch with users.